mosip/documentation/docs/id-schema-fields-addition.md

 **Step 2: Modify the ID Schema**

 1. Take the sample `ID Schema.json` that is available and modify it.
-2. The schema can be modified to match your need.
+2. The schema can be modified to match your needs.

    For e.g.: Below is the sample `ID Schema.json` file with additional field to capture blood group.